Rasputina (band): History

-In summer 2010, a documentary was made about Rasputina called Under the Corset by Dawn Miceli.
+In summer 2010, Dawn Miceli made a documentary about Rasputina called Under the Corset.
 In January 2011 Melora Creager announced on The Dawn and Drew Show that Dawn Miceli would play the drums on the February 2011 tour.

 Rasputina released Unknown on April 10, 2015.
-The record is a concept album that exhibits the band's frontwoman, Melora Creager's, trauma after her computer was hacked into.
-The album is only available on CD from the band's website so, as Melora states on the site "conceptually... anyone who purchases it is known to me."
+The record is a concept album focusing on Creager's trauma after an identity thief hacked into her computer.
+The album is only available on CD from the band's website, with Creager explaining this decision by stating, "conceptually... anyone who purchases it is known to me."
 The entire album was recorded solo by Creager in three weeks.
-The 2015 Unknown lineup is the first in the history of Rasputina to add piano and beat boxing, in place of traditional drums, by Luis Mojica.
+The lineup assembled for the 2015 Unknown tour was the first in the history of Rasputina to add piano and beat boxing, in place of traditional drums, by Luis Mojica.

 On June 26, 2015, Rasputina released a compilation of demos recorded from 1991 to 1997 titled Magnetic Strip, which was only available by digital download on the band's website.

-In the fall of 2016, Polly Panic joined Rasputina as the second cellist.
-There was a tour of the lineup with Melora, Polly Panic as second cellist/backing vocalist, and Luis Mojica as keyboardist/beat boxer and backing vocalist.
+In the fall of 2016, Polly Panic joined Rasputina as the second cellist, and the band soon toured with the lineup of Creager, Panic, and Mojica.

-In July 2017, Melora Creager announced a new album, The Feel-Good Hits of 1817.
+In July 2017, Creager announced a new album, The Feel-Good Hits of 1817.
 In her email newsletter, she stated that the album would be vinyl-only, and limited in quantity.

-The album None but the Lonely Heart was released through the band's website in 2018.
+The mini-album None but the Lonely Heart was released through the band's website in 2018.
 The album is a collection of piano covers performed by Creager, including songs by Patti Smith, Duke Ellington, The Smiths, and Carl Sandburg.
 The title is taken from the Tchaikovsky song of the same name, which also serves as the first track on the album.

 In 2019, the album Skin is Living Leather was released on the band's website.
-It features nine songs, three of which are covers, five new songs written by Creager, and one which was co-written with Creager's daughter Ivy.
+It features nine songs: three covers, five new songs by Creager, and one which she cowrote with her daughter, Ivy.